 Although the preceding paragraphs and the results in Chapter 6 might suggest that the Cache requires extensive refinement for production applications, we argue the opposite.
-Under favourable conditions, as assumed for NUMA-aware applications, we mention

-that busy

-waiting goes

-against the

-rationale of

-offloading

-data copy,

-only usefull

-to reduce

-power consumption for

-sync-copy,

-cite dsaana-

-observed significant speed-up using the Cache for prefetching to High Bandwidth Memory, accelerating database queries.
-Its utility is not limited to prefetching alone; it offers a solution for handling transfers from Remote Memory to faster local storage or replicating data to NVRAM.
+Under favourable conditions, as assumed for NUMA-aware applications, mention that busy waiting goes against the rationale of offloading data copy, only usefull to reduce power consumption for sync-copy, cite dsaanawe observed significant speed-up using the Cache for prefetching to High Bandwidth Memory, accelerating database queries.
+Its utility is not limited to prefetching alone; it offers a solution for handling transfers from remote memory to faster local storage or replicating data to Non-Volatile RAM.
 Further evaluation of the caches effectiveness in these scenarios and additional benchmarks on more complex queries for QdP may provide deeper insights into its applicability.
-A performance comparison between prefetching to HBM using knowledge of the coming queries and the data they access, and 'HBM Cache Mode' (see Section 2.1) could also yield interesting insights.